Data Breach Response Plan

 Understanding what we do and don't have access to is important context for any security incident:

-- We do have: Anonymous analytics data (app open events with randomly generated identifiers), website contact form submissions (name, email, message), and access to the emergency SMS relay service (Twilio) used for SOS and fall detection alerts.
+- We always have: Anonymous analytics data (app open events with randomly generated identifiers), website contact form submissions (name, email, message), and access to the emergency SMS relay service (Twilio) used for SOS and fall detection alerts.

 3. What Could Be Affected